idaholab/moose/modules/phase_field/doc/content/source/kernels/ADMatReaction.md

 (`v`) or - if not explicitly specified - the non-linear variable the kernel is operating on.

-Forward automatic differentiation is used to compute all on and off-diagagonal Jacobian contributions.
+Forward automatic differentiation is used to compute all on and off-diagonal Jacobian contributions.

 !alert warning
 Note the negative sign, which does *not* appear in [Reaction](/Reaction.md) or [CoefReaction](/CoefReaction.md).

-!syntax parameters /Kernels/ADMatReaction<RESIDUAL>
+!syntax parameters /Kernels/ADMatReaction

-!syntax inputs /Kernels/ADMatReaction<RESIDUAL>
+!syntax inputs /Kernels/ADMatReaction

-!syntax children /Kernels/ADMatReaction<RESIDUAL>
+!syntax children /Kernels/ADMatReaction